cmb69/socialshareprivacy_xh/README.md

 [plugin](https://olaf.penschke.net/?CMSimple_XH/Plugins/Shariff_XH) for
 [Shariff](https://www.heise.de/hintergrund/Ein-Shariff-fuer-mehr-Datenschutz-2467514.html),
 which is a better solution than what Socialshareprivacy_XH 1.x offered.
+Special thanks to *hufnala* who triggered the development of Socialshareprivacy_XH 2.x with a request for Mastodon support for Shariff_XH, which revealed that Shariff is somehow obsolete.

 And last but not least many thanks to [Peter Harteg](httsp://www.harteg.dk), the “father” of CMSimple,